anozdba/DB2Scripts/README.md

   This is required as the scripts will use relative directory structures to find files.
 All .sql files should be placed in the sql directory and all other files placed in the scripts directory

-As well these scripts generattly will need the use of commonFunctions.pm which is available in the commonFiles (https://github.com/anozdba/commonFiles) repository and this packahe should be placed in the same directory as the script
+As well these scripts generattly will need the use of commonFunctions.pm which is available in the commonFiles repository (https://github.com/anozdba/commonFiles) and this package should be placed in the same directory as the script